-Looking for the perfect Christmas gift?
+Looking for the perfect gift?
 Need a little sunshine pinned above your desk at home?
 Purchase a Julian of Norwich print (hand-made by Print to the People, a community printmaking studio in Norwich) and your money will go towards supporting an underrepresented writer at the beginning of their career.

 Each year, our Escalator Talent Development Programme supports early-career writers in the East of England by providing eight months of mentoring, training, guidance and networking.
 However, years of austerity and the Covid-19 crisis have made funding through traditional means increasingly difficult.
 This year we are asking for your help to ensure we are able to continue providing essential support through this programme by purchasing a beautiful ‘All Shall be Well’ print – the proceeds of which will go towards our Escalator fundraising campaign.

 Escalator normally mentors ten writers each year but in 2020 we were only able to fund six.
 Your support can make all the difference and help get the project back up to ten writers.